aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-30-http-compression-mvc-fileresult.html.md

 Cock...

-==He'll be making a ContentType and checking it twice
+##He'll be making a ContentType and checking it twice

 So this is a very obvious problem, we're not ignoring the images, we're treating their request as though it is any text/plain request, so I put in a conditional check to ignore the image requests, drop it into my blog and hit refresh.
 But still no joy...
 I check again that I did put the line of code in, attach the debugger and spin it off.

 To my surprise though the content type property of my response is not `image/png` as I expected it expected it to be, but instead it's `text/plain`.
 Err, WTF?
 I spin up Charles and check, nope, Charles is saying that it's `image/png` in the browser.
 I spin up PowerShell and write a simple web request script, again it's telling my `image/png`.
 Well why the hell is the HttpModule telling me otherwise?

-===An event by any other name...
+###An event by any other name...

 So I start doing some research and realise that we're using the event [HttpApplication.PreRequestHandlerExecute][2] to do the transform, but fun fact is that this is too early in the request life cycle.
 At this point the Request object is populated, but it's not been handled, so the object doesn't have the appropriate ContentType set.